rpgoldman/py4cl2/docs/index.md

 ### Python Processes

-It all starts with a python process (actually, more than one as well - this use hasn't been documented here.).
+It all starts with a python process (actually, more than one as well - however, this use hasn't been documented here.).

 #### pycmd